loochao/mendeley-android-sdk/README.md

 ```

 2. In Android Studio, while you have your project opened, do `File -> New -> Import Module`
 3. In the dialog, in the *Source directory* field, point to the `[DIRECTORY_OF_THE_MENDELEY_REPO]/library` directory.
-Leave the *Module name* field with its default value of change it if you prefer.
+Leave the *Module name* field with its default value or change it if you prefer.
-4. In the `build.gradle` file of your app, include the dependency to the just imported module:
+4. In the `build.gradle` file of your app, include the dependency to the library module:

 ```
 dependencies {